 References

-2. Gilder, G., 1994.
+1. Jenkins, H., 2008.
+Convergence Culture: Where Old and New Media Collide Revised, New York University Press.2.
+Gilder, G., 1994.
 Life after Television: The Coming Transformation of Media and American Life (New York: W. W. Norton)

 3. Gitelman, L., Introduction: Media as Historical Subjects